 Drag and drop the Data Flow Task into the control flow region.
 Next, add a variable to hold the count of inserted rows.

 Click the New button to open the Flat File Connection Manager Editor window.
 Next, click the Browse button to choose the Employee file.
+Checkmark the Column Names in the first data row option if the file’s first row has header names.

 Use the advanced section to change the Data type.
 Here, the column data type must match the destination table; otherwise, it throws an error.
 After you finish, click OK to close the window.